 How To Make Gingerbread Cake Truffles Recipe

-- Crumble the Cake and Form Truffles: Once the cake is completely cool, use a fork to crumble it into fine crumbs in a large mixing bowl.
+- Crumble the cake and form truffles: Once the cake is completely cool, use a fork (or your hands) to crumble it into fine crumbs in a large mixing bowl.
 Add the prepared Lemon Cream Cheese Frosting to the crumbs and mix thoroughly until a cohesive, dough-like mixture forms.

-- Dip and Decorate: Using two forks, dip each chilled cake truffle into the melted white chocolate, turning to coat it completely.
+- Dip and decorate: Using two forks, dip each chilled cake truffle into the melted white chocolate, turning to coat it completely.
 Lift it out, let the excess chocolate drip off, and place it back on the wax paper.
-Immediately sprinkle the top with chopped pistachios.
+Immediately sprinkle the top with chopped pistachios before the chocolate sets.

 Recipe Tips